ARCHER2-HPC/archer2-website/ecse/calls/index.md

 ### The 7th ARCHER2 eCSE call

 The 7th ARCHER2 eCSE call (ARCHER2 eCSE07) opened on the 19 April 2022.
-The deadline for submitting documents for technical evaluations iss **16:00 on 24 May 2022**, with the final deadline for proposal submission being **16:00 on 14 June 2022**.
+The deadline for submitting documents for technical evaluations was **16:00 on 24 May 2022**, with the final deadline for proposal submission being **16:00 on 14 June 2022**.

 Through a series of regular calls, Embedded CSE (eCSE) support provides funding to the ARCHER2 user community to develop software in